tnelsen/Interactive-Maps-in-R-Shiny/01-intro-basics.md

 > ### Learning Objectives
 >
-> * Understand why interactice tools are powerful
+> * Understand why interactive tools are powerful
 > * Understand what pieces are needed for an interactive tool
 > * Understand how R shiny puts the pieces together to form an interactive tool